I’m a solo mum by choice – yes, I used donor conception and here’s what I’ve learned

-38-year-old Marije from Holland had always dreamed of having a family, but the right man never showed up.
-Instead of grieving over the loss, Marije decided to look at her options to enable her to have the baby she wished for so badly.
+Marije, 38, from Holland had always dreamed of having a family, but the right partner never came along.
+Rather than grieving the life she had imagined, Marije decided to explore her options and find a way to have the baby she wanted so desperately.

-TRB Founder Eloise has donor sperm personally due to her husband’s azoospermia diagnosis, and it’s a topic close to our hearts.
-Women who are and want to become solo mums by choice need more support and visibility, along with male factor infertility.
+Here at The Ribbon Box, this story resonates.
+Founder Eloise personally used donor sperm following her husband’s azoospermia diagnosis, making this a subject that is incredibly close to our hearts.
+Women who are, or want to become, solo mums by choice deserve greater support and visibility, as do those navigating male factor infertility.

-Today, we hear from our partner sperm bank, Cryos International – read on as they share how they made Marije’s dreams come true, as well as some expert insights into the sperm donor process.
+Today, we’re hearing from Marije and our partner sperm bank, Cryos International.
+Read on as they share how Marije’s dream of becoming a mother came true, alongside expert insights into the sperm donor process.

 Marije’s story

-“I started looking for my Plan B on the internet, but this was no easy task.
+“I started looking for my Plan B – my path to solo parenthood – online, but this was no easy task.
 My gynaecologist told me she could only help me if I had a “real” man at my side.
-I found it really hard to find the answer I knew was out there, but after some time, I finally stumbled upon Cryos.
-This was exactly what I needed!
-This was the answer!
+I found it really hard to find the answer I knew was out there, but after some time, I finally stumbled upon Cryos International.
+This was exactly what I needed – this was the answer!
 But how did it work?

 - If you’re trying to conceive and struggling with infertility, then the option for a sperm or egg donor will give you a great chance of making your dreams come true.